vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Translation, Introduction and Index by Narendra Nath Sharma.
 Delhi 1976.

-Ayachit, S.M.
+Ayachit, ṢM.

 1985 See Sindūragirimāhātmya (SM).

 Bajpai, K.D.

-1977–78 New Light on the Early Pān. ḍava Dynasty of South Kosala. in: ABORI LVIII–LIX (1977–78), ‘Diamond Jubilee Volume’, edit. by R.ṇDandekar,
+1977–78 New Light on the Early Pāṇḍava Dynasty of South Kosala. in: ABORI LVIII–LIX (1977–78), ‘Diamond Jubilee Volume’, ediṭby R.ṇDandekar,

 434–437.

-1992 Coins from EraṇExcavations: A Chronological Analysis. in: Macdowall, D.W. et al. (eds.), Indian Numismatics, History, Art, and Culture.
+1992 Coins from EraṇExcavations: A Chronological Analysiṣin: Macdowall, ḌW. et al. (eds.), Indian Numismatics, History, Art, and Culture.
 Essays in the

 Honour of Dr P.L.
 Gupta.
 Delhi.

-Bajpai, K.D. & S.K.
+Bajpai, K.D. & ṢK.
 Pandey

 1977 Malhar 1975–1977(8).
 Sagar.